bitcoin

 Bittensor (TAO) Price Drops 5% as Open Interest Stays High

-• Bittensor (TAO) price has plunged by around 5% on a daily chart, forcing its value to drop below $242 with a market capitalization of $2.62 billion.
+• Bittensor (TAO) price has plunged by around 5% on a daily chart, declining its value below $242 with a market capitalization of $2.62 billion.

 • The drop comes after the departure of one of its biggest subnets, Covenant AI, raising questions about its internal operations and the intention of its co-founder, Jacob Steeves.